Heinrich Kemper (politician, born 1888)

-Heinrich Kemper (February 25, 1888 – August 23, 1962) was a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.
+Heinrich Kemper (25 February 1888 &ndash in Siegen; 23 August 1962 in Trier) was a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.

 Life

+From 1930 to 1933 he was member of Landtag of Prussia for Centre Party.

 He was a member of the German Bundestag from its first election in 1949 to 1957.
 In parliament he represented the constituency of Trier.
 From 1946 to 1949, Kemper served as Lord Mayor of the city of Trier.